 Earlier this year I began tracking the various conferences that dealt with subjects relating to addiction and addiction treatment.
 So far about 50 have come across my desk.
 With one conference a week on average – spread throughout the whole year – there’s no longer such a thing as ‘conference season’.

 Of those that we have attended, the furthest afield was in Thessaloniki, Greece.
-At this conference, Castle Craig’s Dr. Florian Kaplick gave one of the key-note speeches entitled “the treatment and social integration of addiction rehabilitees at Castle Craig Hospital.”
-Ingrid Chrisite, Castle Craig’s artist in residence, also spoke about “Emotional expression in painting for addiction rehabilitees.”
+At this conference, Castle Craig’s Dr Florian Kaplick gave one of the key-note speeches entitled “the treatment and social integration of addiction survivors at Castle Craig Hospital.”
+Ingrid Christie, Castle Craig’s artist in residence, also spoke about “Emotional expression in painting for addiction survivors.”

-Castle Craig’s keynote speech at this conferences came as the result of a chance meeting between the deputy director of Kethea – Fedon Kaloterakis and Dr. Kaplick.
-Both are avid musicians, with a particular interest in psycho-therapy.
+Castle Craig’s keynote speech at this conference came as the result of a chance meeting between the deputy director of Kethea – Fedon Kaloterakis and Dr Kaplick.
+Both are avid musicians, with a particular interest in psychotherapy.